 Orchid Project Students work with Bristol University Botanic Garden Staff to plan orchid display improvements

 Orchid project students have been working with the amazing staff of the Bristol University Botanic Garden for twelve years and today a new team began to plan a major revamp to the orchid display in the Sub-tropical house.
+The revamp also entailed getting rid of the existing furniture and getting some teak patio furniture.

 In 2012 students designed and planted a living orchid exhibit at the Botanic Gardens on three artificial trees of cork surrounding steel frames that represented the orchids from three habitats; tropical cloud forests of the Americas, lowland Central American rainforests and the monsoon forests of the Himalayas.
 Over the year the exhibits have been maintained and improved by Botanic Garden staff but suffered from a number of thefts.
 It is time to update and refresh these displays.